danielegiardiello/Prediction_performance_survival/01_predsurv_minimal_RMD.md

 the outcome and subjects who do not.
 Concordance can be assessed over several different time intervals:

--   the entire range of the data
+-   the entire range of the data.
+Two concordance measures are
--   a 5 year window corresponding to our target assessment point
+    suggested:

+    -   Harrell’s C quantifies the degree of concordance as the proportion of such pairs where the patient with a longer survival time has better predicted survival;

+    -   Uno’s C uses a time dependent weighting that more fully adjusts for censoring;

+-   a 5 year window corresponding to our target assessment point.
+Uno’s time-dependent Area Under the Curve (AUC) is suggested.
+Uno’s time-dependent AUC summarizes discrimination at specific fixed time points.
+At any time point of interest, *t*, a patient is classified as having an event if the patient experienced the event between baseline and *t* (5 years in our case study), and as a non-event if the patient remained event-free at *t*.
+The time-dependent AUC evaluates whether predicted probabilities were higher for cases than for non-case.

 Clearly the last of these is most relevant.